pickerflicker/sprint-tracker/README.md

  3. can't iterate (*ngFor) through object of the box, need to make a pipe to convert object to array.
 Even the new Map datastructure.

 TODO
- - prompt user for API key, cache for a few weeks instead of hardcoding
+ 1. prompt user for API key, cache for a few weeks instead of hardcoding
+ 2. integrate pivotal activity webhooks - actioncable?